nrenner0211/laughing-umbrella/README.md

 ## Contribution

-How to contribute: email me
+How to contribute: email for more info

 ## Tests

 Enter this command into your terminal to test the app:

-node index
+node index.js

 ## Questions